-Goal, Objective and Deliverables
+Goal.
+Objective and Deliverables

-The applicant will submit the project's goals, objectives, and deliverables and timeline in the JustGrants web-based form.
-The applicant will also enter in the form the projected fiscal year and Page 15 of 26 quarter the objectives and deliverables will be completed.
+The applicant will submit the project's goals, objectives, deliverables and timeline in the JustGrants web-based form.
+The applicant will also enter the projected fiscal year and quarter that each objective and deliverable will be completed.
 Please refer to the Application Submission Job Aid for step-by-step directions.